Breaking the Cycle of Youth Violence

 The program’s name comes from the third principle of Kwanzaa; Ujima means “collective work and responsibility.”
 Fittingly, Levas says he’s learned much from other children’s hospitals with similar violence-intervention programs.
 Expanding that network further will help other institutions establish best practices and destigmatize violence while reducing the overall numbers of repeat victims.

-And he says a crucial component of the success Children’s Wisconsin has seen—in the spirit of Ujima—comes from strong community involvement.
+And he says a crucial component of the success Children’s Wisconsin has seen — in the spirit of Ujima — comes from strong community involvement.
 The hospital partners with a comprehensive network of local behavioral health specialists to ensure Project Ujima participants are getting the care they need, as well as programs such as Boys and Girls Club and the University of Wisconsin-Milwaukee's community arts department.

 “We have tons of community partners and we're always looking for opportunities to give our kids more enrichment experiences,” Levas says.
-“They're very important.

 Read the Latest Issue of Children's Hospitals Today